ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The third example adds logic: only documents that are `published` make it to the index.
 This logic is equivalent to the partial filter selector we saw with {{site.data.keyword.cloudant_short_notm}} Query.

 Indexes build asynchronously and cannot be used until they build completely.
-Once built, they can be used for selection by key, lists of keys, ranges of keys, and aggregation of data.
-For example, "Find orders between two dates, and calculate the total value of the orders, which are grouped by month."
+Once built, they can be used for selection by key, lists of keys, ranges of keys, and aggregation of data for example, *Find orders between two dates, and calculate the total value of the orders, grouped by month.*

 {{site.data.keyword.cloudant_short_notm}} includes the four built-in reducers (or five if you count `none`).